gergelyvamosi/conversations/README.md

 ## KNOWN bugs

 * data refresh (lists) goes on client side not all the time. the implementation of the functionality the original specification is at 97%.
-* cookie JSESSIONID gets stuck on tomcat - no logout implemented - clear cookies in browser if use a different user
+* cookie JSESSIONID gets stuck on tomcat - no logout implemented - clear cookies in browser if use a different user : !!
+UPDATE 2025-05-17 19:30 logout() added !!

 ## to complete the task was totally 4 days 32hrs,